open-joinbase/joinbase.io/content/docs/getting-started/quick-start_enterprise.md

 ## Go Further

-Congrats for finishing the first query on the joinbase!
+Congrats for finishing the first query on the JoinBase!
 Yes, compared with traditional databases or big data platforms, the use of base is super simple!

-You may want to understand more about joinbase.
+You may want to understand more about JoinBase.
 [Concept →](/docs/references/concept/)